henrietta-k/adapt-learning-wiki/Adapt-v5.md

 ### CSS naming and architecture

 V5 has moved toward a CSS naming convention and structure based on BEM and SMACCS principles to ensure the code is uniform, modular and reusable.
-Component classes now follow a BEM-inspired convention of .block__modifier, reducing nesting and clearly defining their relationship to the component and its structure.
-Modifiers are separated from these component classes and take the form of 'action' identifiers, such as 'is-visited', to clarify their purpose.
+Component classes now follow a BEM-inspired convention of `.block__element`, reducing nesting and clearly defining their relationship to the component and its structure.
+Modifiers are separated from these component classes and take the form of 'action' identifiers, such as `.is-visited`, to clarify their purpose.

 Examples: